Plex transcoding with Docker – NVIDIA GPU

 # Install the libnvidia-encode package.

-sudo apt install libnvidia-encode-535
+sudo apt install libnvidia-encode-550-server

 After installing all the packages reboot your server and check if everything works correctly with the nvidia-smi command.